 - Note: Students must be in good academic and disciplinary standing with the university to study abroad.
 When reviewing applications for approval, disciplinary records will be taken into consideration and students must be cleared by the Dean's Office to study abroad.
 Students on conduct probation will not be able to study abroad if their probationary period extends beyond the start date of the semester abroad program.

 The program is made up of four course groups, each containing several different course offerings:

 (1) Foundational courses in computer science

 (4) Humanities courses related to Hungary’s rich cultural heritage

-A full course listing is provided on the AIT website (click here).
+A full curriculum overview is provided on the AIT website (click here).